International – FAQ

 Does MITT offer career services to international students?

 At MITT, career development is part of your program.
 Students receive training on the skills needed to successfully transition to the job they want.
+More information can be found on our Career and Employment Services webpage.

 Can I meet with a Career Advisor?